Undergraduate Catalog

 G. Mitchell Reyes.
 Professor of rhetoric and media studies.
 Rhetoric, public memory, public discourse, rhetoric of science.
 PhD 2004, MA 2000 Pennsylvania State University.
 BS 1997 Willamette University.

 Elizabeth B. Safran.
-Associate professor of geological science, director of the Environmental Studies Program, coordinator of the Earth System Science Program.
-Geomorphology.
+Associate professor of geological science.
+Geomorphology, disaster preparedness.
 PhD 1998 University of California at Santa Barbara.
 MSc 1993 University of Washington.
 BA 1989 Harvard University.

 Bethe A. Scalettar.
 Professor of physics.
 Fluorescence microscopy, biophysics, optics, thermodynamics, quantum mechanics.
 PhD 1987 University of California at Berkeley.
 BS 1981 University of California at Irvine.